neozhixuan/SC1015_Z139_Team3/README.md

     - fixes bug when test_start_index is set to 0
     - [Forked changes](https://github.com/expectopatronum/pytorch_influence_functions/commit/ecce2d27e3d46b3125bb3dd963beebd7a5407959)

-##Key Takeaways from the CIFAR-10 Image Classification Project
+## Key Takeaways from the CIFAR-10 Image Classification Project
 Dataset understanding: Gained insights into the CIFAR-10 dataset through exploratory data analysis, informing preprocessing and model selection decisions.

-   -**Convolutional Neural Networks: Acquired hands-on experience in designing, implementing, and evaluating a CNN using PyTorch for image classification.
+   - **Convolutional Neural Networks:** Acquired hands-on experience in designing, implementing, and evaluating a CNN using PyTorch for image classification.
-   -**Performance metrics: Learned to assess model performance using metrics such as accuracy, precision, recall, and F1-score, enabling quantitative evaluation and identification of improvement areas.
+   - **Performance metrics:** Learned to assess model performance using metrics such as accuracy, precision, recall, and F1-score, enabling quantitative evaluation and identification of improvement areas.
-   -**Influence functions: Explored the concept of influence functions for analyzing individual image contributions to the model's performance, providing insights into model behavior.
+   - **Influence functions:** Explored the concept of influence functions for analyzing individual image contributions to the model's performance, providing insights into model behavior.
-   -**Interpreting results: Understood the characteristics of influential images and their impact on the model, guiding potential refinements and data collection efforts.
+   - **Interpreting results:** Understood the characteristics of influential images and their impact on the model, guiding potential refinements and data collection efforts.
-   -**Iterative improvement: Emphasized the importance of continuous model refinement based on performance evaluation and influence analysis in data science and artificial intelligence projects.
+   - **Iterative improvement:** Emphasized the importance of continuous model refinement based on performance evaluation and influence analysis in data science and artificial intelligence projects.

 ## Conclusion

-In conclusion, our analysis using influence functions in the influencefunctions.ipynb notebook revealed some interesting insights about the most influential images in the CIFAR-10 dataset.
+Our analysis using influence functions in the influencefunctions.ipynb notebook revealed some interesting insights about the most influential images in the CIFAR-10 dataset.
 For the 'plane' class, we observed that the images with harmful influence predominantly resemble planes, while the helpful ones do not seem to have a strong resemblance to planes at all.

 ![image](https://user-images.githubusercontent.com/44828267/230854030-67094293-cb80-4a4b-9659-50790e1cdb28.png)